Insulin Resistance, Diabetes + Obesity = Diobesity (Part 1 of 2)

 When glucose (sugar) builds up in the blood instead of going into cells, it can cause:

-High blood sugar drive the body into a fat storage mode rather than a fat burning mode.
+High blood sugar drives the body into a fat storage mode rather than a fat burning mode.
 ALL hormones work in synergy with one another.
 The hormone you have the most control over is insulin.
 This is regulated by your diet and what you choose to eat.

-What Causes Insulin Resistance?
-Diabetes?
+What Causes Insulin Resistance, Pre-diabetes and Diabetes?

 - Calorie restriction, skipping meals, diet pills